silasbergen/STAT110-F17/Syllabus.md

 The successful Stat 110 student will be able to…

--   **use logical reasoning by studying mathematical patterns and relationships;\
-    **One of the major goals of statistics is to find patterns and relationships in datasets.
+-   **use logical reasoning by studying mathematical patterns and relationships** One of the major goals of statistics is to find patterns and relationships in datasets.
 Hence almost all lectures, homework problems, and test questions in the course have the study of patterns for variables and relationships between variables as their